-naked man sculpture
+sculpture of a naked man

-Masculinity: What's going on?
+Masculinity: What's Going On?

 By Mario Comegna